Scream (1996 film): Casting

-Seth Green, Jason Lee, and Breckin Meyer were all preferred for Randy, the "lanky, gangly, opinionated fifth wheel, who really has a love and passion for movies", but Craven and Williamson appreciated the innocence and comedy that Jamie Kennedy brought to his portrayal.
-Kennedy credited Craven for supporting his casting.
-W. Earl Brown and Craven were friends and he was not required to audition but did have to gain about 20 lbs; he originally wanted to portray Dewey.
-Roger L. Jackson was hired based on his voice work for Mars Attacks!
+Matthew Lillard initially auditioned for Billy, but casting directors felt he was unsuited to "make out with [Campbell]" and instead had him read for Stu.
+Craven offered him the role immediately.
+Seth Green, Jason Lee, and Breckin Meyer were among the preferred choices for Randy Meeks, the "lanky, gangly, opinionated fifth wheel, who really has a love and passion for movies", but Craven and Williamson favored Jamie Kennedy's mixture of innocence and comedy.
+Kennedy later credited Craven with supporting his casting.

+W. Earl Brown, a friend of Craven's, was cast without auditioning, but did have to gain about 20 lbs for the role.
+He had originally hoped to play Dewey.
+Roger L. Jackson was hired as the voice of Ghostface following his work on Mars Attacks!
 (1996).
-He recounted overhearing his competitors discussing the Ghostface as the "new Freddy Krueger", but Jackson interpreted it as a more subtle role which required charisma and sexiness to keep his target on the phone even though they want to hang up.
-Barrymore wanted someone to act against in her scene instead of the character's lines being read to her, and while the filmmakers intended to dub over Jackson's voice with Tom Kane, Craven liked his performance.
-Henry Winkler shared an agent with Craven and made his cameo appearance as a favor.
-Lynn McCree, Sidney's mother, was a Sonoma local; she spent two hours taking pictures with Campbell for the role but had no knowledge of the character's backstory.
-Liev Schreiber took the part of Cotton Weary for $20,000 during an unrelated meeting with Bob Weinstein.
-Extras were drawn from locals including the owners of a restaurant frequented by the cast and crew.
+While other actors approached the role as a flamboyant "new Freddy Krueger", Jackson instead played Ghostface with a quieter charisma and seductive quality intended to keep victims engaged on the phone.
+Barrymore specifically requested an actor perform opposite her during the opening scene rather than having the dialogue read off-camera, and although the filmmakers initially planned to dub Jackson's performance with Tom Kane, Craven preferred Jackson's interpretation.

+Henry Winkler appeared as Principal Himbry as a favor to Craven because they shared the same agent.
+Liev Schreiber accepted the role of Cotton Weary for $20,000 during an unrelated meeting with Bob.
+Lynn McCree, who portrayed Sidney's mother, was a Sonoma local who spent two hours taking photographs with Campbell for the role despite knowing little about the character's backstory.
+Many extras were recruited locally, including owners of restaurants frequented by the cast and crew.